apify/apify-docs/content/academy/web_scraping_for_beginners/data_collection/node_continued.md

 $('div.site-listing');
 ```

-We will use the same approach as in the previous DevTools chapters.
+We will use the same approach as in the previous DevTools lessons.
 Using a `for..of` loop we will iterate over the array of sites we saved in the `sites` variable.
 The code is a little different from DevTools, because we're using Node.js and Cheerio not a browser.

 ```js
 // main.js